matillda123/Pulse-Retrieval-with-Jax/README.md

-If you end up using this code for a publication, please use the citation below:
+If you end up using this code for a publication, please use the citation below as well as the appropriate citations for the algorithm used.

 ```bibtex
 @software{pulseretrievalwithjax,